iboy/daisyrust/resources/learning/junior_coding_day_2/worksheet.md

 <img src="{{site.baseurl}}/resources/learning/junior_coding_day_2/images/swiftplayground.jpg" width="480" alt="Swift Playgrounds">

 **Swift Programming**
-Through games and interactive work we will
+Through games and interactive work we will use ...

 **Sharing our work**
 We'll be sharing the material we make using Seesaw.
 Log in using the iPad app and the picture below (printed in class) .
 Then upload your picture and add a reflection (audio, text or video):